Take 5 Free Online Anger Management Classes

 Everyone needs anger management classes!

-With my free online anger management classes, you will learn how to protect yourself and those you love from relationship and health injuries caused by expressions of anger.
+- With my free online anger management classes, you will learn how to protect yourself and those you love from relationships and health injuries caused by expressions of anger.

-Avoid embarrassment, retribution, and even complete relationship breakdown from my online anger management classes.
+- Avoid embarrassment, retribution, and even complete relationship breakdowns from my online anger management classes.

 How to use these free online anger management classes